International Paper Company (IP): These Numbers Show Where NYSE:IP Stock Is Going Next

-International Paper Company (NYSE: IP) is -28.65% lower on its value in year-to-date trading and has touched a low of $30.69 and a high of $50.28 in the current 52-week trading range.
+International Paper Company (NYSE: IP) is -22.92% lower on its value in year-to-date trading and has touched a low of $30.69 and a high of $50.23 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The IP stock was last observed hovering at around $33.59 in the last trading session, with the day’s loss setting it -0.07% off its average median price target of $34.00 for the next 12 months.
-It is also 39.05% off the consensus price target high of $55.00 offered by analysts, but current levels are -34.08% lower than the price target low of $25.00 for the same period.
+The IP stock was last observed hovering at around $36.63 in the last trading session, with the day’s loss setting it -0.42%.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal